Nico Smit: Lion Mark Hickey: Jeep crossing river, Mokoro David Luck: Delta aerial

-Activities include a Victoria Falls tour, sunset cruises, fishing excursions and guided nature walks and game drives in Mosi-Oa-Tunya National Park, home to buffalo, giraffe, zebra, wildebeest and impala.
-A wildlife highlight includes the possibility of spotting a white rhinoceros.
-Guests can also explore the town of Livingstone and its museums, and Simonga village near the camp.
-A visit to the village offers a chance to see how local people live, with insights into their culture.
+Activities in the area include a Victoria Falls tour, sunset cruises, and guided nature walks and game drives in Mosi-Oa-Tunya National Park, home to Cape buffalo, giraffe, zebra, wildebeest, impala and more.
+A special highlight includes the possibility of spotting a white rhinoceros in the park.
+Guests can also explore the town of Livingstone and its museums, and a nearby village.
+A visit to the village offers a chance to see how local people live, with insights into their culture and traditions.
 Other activities available at an additional charge include helicopter flights, canoeing, jet boating and whitewater rafting.

 Linyanti Tented Camp

 Linyanti Private Reserve, Botswana

 Set under magnificent knob thorn acacia trees with a splendid view over the Linyanti waterways, this nostalgic safari camp is replete with the atmosphere of a bygone era of African exploration.
 One of the area's most famous attractions is a chance to watch scores of elephants refresh themselves in the many water channels that lace the region.
 Linyanti Tented Camp offers guests a remarkably intimate experience of its wild surroundings and is designed to foster a feeling of openness and connection with nature.
 This authentic bush camp is divided into two private halves, each with four tents that accommodate a total of eight guests.
 Tents have a hand basin, full shower and flushing toilet.
-While the camp’s appointments are simple, in keeping with the classic safari ambience of days gone by, guests don’t lack for comfort.
-High-quality cotton linens and bush laundry service are among the many luxuries and amenities provided in this remote setting.
+While the camp’s appointments are simple, in keeping with the classic safari ambience of old, guests don’t lack for comfort.
+High-quality cotton linens and bush laundry service are among the many amenities provided in this remote setting.
 And there’s nothing as romantic as enjoying a meal prepared over the campfire as you dine by the glow of paraffin lanterns and starlight.
 Both day and night game drives are offered in open 4x4 vehicles.
 Guided wildlife drives can be interspersed with nature walks (weather dependent).

 Gomoti Tented Camp